devika3370/credit-fraud-detection/README.md

     The ROC curve is obtained by plotting the Recall (or True Positive Rate - TPR) against the False Positive Rate (FPR) for all the different classification thresholds.
 It is the de-facto standard for estimating the performance of fraud detection systems in the literature.
 A classifier K is said to be more performant than a classifier W in the ROC space only if the curve of K always dominates the curve of W.

+* Precision-Recall Curve
+    The Precision-Recall curve (PR curve) is obtained by plotting the precision against the recall (or True Positive Rate - TPR) for all the different classification thresholds.
+The main advantage of the PR curve is to put in evidence classifiers that can have both a high recall and a high precision (which indirectly translates to a high TPR and a low FPR)

 ### Imbalanced Learning

 When the distribution of classes in a dataset is highly skewed, it often leads to biased models that favor the majority class, making it challenging to achieve good performance on minority classes.
 Standard metrics like accuracy can be misleading due to the class imbalance.